ArthurBabkin/Portfolio/README.md

-The repository with my diplomas, certificates and etc.
+The repository with my CV, diplomas, certificates and etc.